 –REFERENCE: In Batman #184.
 Batman and Robin devise and practice “Operation Window-Fall,” a rescue maneuver designed to save someone falling from a skyscraper.
 Batman adds hidden retractable suction cups to the wrist area of his gloves.
 He also builds a hidden Bat-spring ejector into the trunk of the Batmobile.
 Robin will launch Batman into the air using the Bat-spring ejector, after which Batman will cling to the building wall using the suction cups.
 From this position, Batman will be able to save a falling person.
 Batman and Robin will practice this “operation” for months to come.

-–REFERENCE: In Batman with Robin the Boy Wonder (Sunday Newspaper Strip 10/9/1966).
+–REFERENCE: In Batman with Robin the Boy Wonder (Sunday Newspaper Strip 10/9/1966) and Batman with Robin the Boy Wonder (Daily Newspaper Strip 9/14/1966).
 Batman and Robin practice other coordinated attack and defense moves, most of which are much less complicated than their ongoing “Operation Window Fall” training.
 However, despite their lack of complexity, Batman decides that he and the Boy Wonder should have special codenames for their maneuvers, just in case they need to call out the moves before they do them.
-There are likely a lot of different maneuver codenames, but we aren’t told what they are.
+There are likely a lot of different maneuver codenames, but we aren’t told what all of them are.
 “Evasive Tactic PDQ34,” for example, simply means jumping away from one another directly to the side.
+Likewise, “Suvival Tactic X234” involves bracing one’s self using one’s legs, should a large crushing object be heading one’s way.
 Batman and Robin will practice their tactics and assign tactic numbers to each, memorizing the numbers, for months to come.

 –REFERENCE: In World’s Finest Comics #160.
 Batman upgrades the Batmobile yet again, this time adding parachute releases to the unbelievable machine.